akpinarlabs/akpinarlabs-platform/network/network-v1.md

 # Purpose

-This document describes the complete network architecture of the AkpinarLabs Platform.
+This document describes the high-level network architecture of the AkpinarLabs Platform.

+Sensitive infrastructure information such as IP addresses, firewall rules and internal services are intentionally omitted from the public documentation.

 ---